brian-naughton/the-echo-chamber/documentation/creation-process.md

 - Multiple chat interfaces to maintain creative continuity
 - Scrivener for manuscript organization
 - Git version control for documentation
+- OpenAI's DALL.E for book cover and associated visual assets

 ## Creative Autonomy

 Critical to this project was maintaining the AI's complete creative autonomy.
 This was ensured through: